The Programme

 7. Evolution of Medicine

-Explores the historical development of medical thought and practice in relation to changing understandings of the human body, disease, and treatment.
-It places medicine within wider scientific, cultural, and social contexts.
+Explores the historical development of medical thought and practice in relation to changing understandings of the human body, disease, and treatment within wider scientific, cultural, and social contexts.

 8. Evolutionary and Cultural Perspectives in Global Healthcare

-Examines the ways cultural practices, belief systems, social behaviour, and lived environments influence health and disease.
+Examines how cultural practices, belief systems, social behaviour, and lived environments influence disease risks.
 The course highlights the value of integrating biological and cultural perspectives in the study of human health.

 Independent research under the supervision of expert faculty from both partner institutions.